-Have you tried coming off heroin, but the pain was just too great?
-We can help.
+If you have tried to come off heroin, but the pain was just too great, Novus Medical Detox is the answer.

 Heroin Detox at Novus Medical Detox Center